AdobeDocs/commerce-testing/src/pages/functional-testing-framework/configuration.md

 #### MAGENTO_BP

-The path to a local Magento codebase.
+The path to a local Adobe Commerce or Magento Open Source codebase.
-It enables the [`bin/mftf`][mftf] commands such as `run` and `generate` to parse all modules of the Magento codebase for MFTF tests.
+It enables the [`bin/mftf`][mftf] commands such as `run` and `generate` to parse all modules of the Adobe Commerce or Magento Open Source codebase for tests.

 ```conf
 MAGENTO_BP=~/magento2/